In the guide

 Back to top

 The law prohibits businesses from misleading their customers - for example, displaying goods at a lower price than actually charged, or showing a sale price when the higher price was never charged.
-The law also prohibits a trader from omitting or hiding information a consumer would need to make a decision whether to purchase goods or not.
+The law also prohibits a trader from omitting or hiding information that a consumer would need to make a decision on whether to purchase goods.
 An example of this would be failing to inform a customer of a compulsory additional charge.

 Back to top